 Liquidity and capital resources.
 We have generally been able to fund our continuing operations, our investments, and the obligations under our existing borrowings through cash flow from operations.
-However, the COVID-19 crisis resulted in negative cash provided by operations and will cause us to have negative cash from operations in Q3 (and potentially longer in 2020).
-In addition, we will have a significant use of cash associated with the closing of the PGP Purchase Agreement (Note 1).
-We currently believe that we have adequate liquidity to continue our current operations for the next twelve months.
-However, if COVID-19 forces a second round of casino closures or if the recovery from the first round of closures is slower than we anticipate, the issuance of debt or equity financing arrangements may be required to fund future expenditures or other cash requirements.
+However, the COVID-19 crisis resulted in negative cash provided by operations during the nine months ended September 30, 2020, and we expect modestly negative cash flow from operations in Q4 of 2020.
+However, based on our forecast of a gradual recovery in the casino gaming industry from the lows of Q2, combined with the \$3.92 million in cash we received from the Main Street Loan Facility, we believe we have adequate liquidity to meet our short-term obligations.
+However, if COVID-19 continues to force casino closures or if the recovery from the closures is slower than we anticipate, the issuance of debt or equity financing arrangements may be required to fund future expenditures or other cash requirements.
 There can be no assurance that we will be successful in raising additional funding, if necessary, and even if we are successful, it may not be on advantageous terms to us.
 If we are not able to secure additional funding, the implementation of our business plan could be negatively affected.
 In addition, we may incur higher capital expenditures in the future to expand our operations.
 We may from time to time acquire products and businesses complementary to our business.
 We may also incur significant expenses when applying for new licenses or in complying with current jurisdictional requirements.
 As a public entity, we may issue shares of our common stock and preferred stock in private or public offerings to obtain financing, capital or to acquire other businesses that can improve our performance and growth.
 To the extent that we seek to acquire other businesses in exchange for our common stock, fluctuations in our stock price could have a material adverse effect on our ability to complete acquisitions.

-As of June 30, 2020, we had total current assets of \$12,528,081 and total assets of \$21,917,319.
+As of September 30, 2020, we had total current assets of \$6,668,796 and total assets of \$27,146,778.
 This compares to \$14,473,935 and \$24,252,151, respectively, as of December 31, 2019.
-The decrease in current and total assets as of June 30, 2020 was primarily due to a decrease in our Accounts Receivable balance, resulting from the COVID-19 shutdown in Q1 of this year.
+The decrease in current assets as of September 30, 2020 was primarily due to a decrease in our Accounts Receivable balance, resulting from the COVID-19 shutdown in Q1 of this year and temporary shutdowns throughout Q2 and Q3.
+Also, we closed on the Purchase Agreement in August 2020, resulting in a decrease in our Cash balance.
+The increase in total assets as of September 30, 2020 was primarily due to an increase in our Intangibles balance of \$10.4 million, as a result of acquiring customer agreements in connection with the closing on the Purchase Agreement.

-Our total current liabilities as of June 30, 2020 decreased to \$4,698,139 from \$5,422,939 as of December 31, 2019, primarily due to a decrease in Accrued Expenses and our Revenue Contract Liability, offset by the Company drawing down on its \$1,000,000 Revolving Loan on March 12, 2020.
+Our total current liabilities as of September 30, 2020 increased to \$6,257,636 from \$5,422,939 as of December 31, 2019, primarily due an increase in our Accounts Payable balance and the Company drawing down on its \$1,000,000 Revolving Loan on March 12, 2020.
+This increase was offset by decreases in Accrued Expenses and our Revenue Contract Liability.

-Despite the COVID-19 crisis, our business was profitable in Q1.
-However, our business was not profitable in Q2, and we expect losses in Q3 as well.
-We have sufficient working capital to meet our short-term obligations but may require additional sources of cash to meet longer-term obligations.
-Further, we do not currently believe that the recent casino closures will result in an impairment of our assets or a default under our loan agreements.
+Despite the COVID-19 crisis, our business was profitable in Q1 2020.
+However, our business was not profitable in Q2 or Q3 of 2020.
+We anticipate modestly negative cash from operations in Q4 of 2020.
+We have sufficient working capital to meet our short-term and long-term obligations as they become due.
+Further, we do not currently believe that the recent casino closures in the United Kingdom will result in an impairment of our assets or a default under our loan agreements.